The Alloy Block

-The Alloy Block is an under-construction a mixed-use development with two buildings in Boerum Hill, Brooklyn, New York City, near Downtown Brooklyn.
-The two buildings, at 80 Flatbush Avenue and 100 Flatbush Avenue, will incorporate residential units, two schools, office space, and a retail base.
-One of the schools will be an expanded facility for Khalil Gibran International Academy, while the other will be a new 350-seat elementary school.
-Alloy, the developer, is also partnering with BRIC to turn a building on the site that will not be razed into new spaces for the organization.
+The Alloy Block is an under-construction mixed-use development in Boerum Hill, Brooklyn, New York City, near Downtown Brooklyn.
+The first building at 505 State Street is 482 ft high and contains 441 residential units and a retail base.
+A second building at 80 Flatbush Avenue will contain two schools, and the complex will include three additional buildings, including preexisting structures.
+The structures are being developed by Alloy Development.

+The buildings were proposed in the late 2010s as a two-tower complex with residences and offices.
+Construction was delayed in the early 2020s, due to the COVID-19 pandemic in New York City, and the office space was removed from the plans.
+505 State Street was topped out during 2023.

 Planning

-The development is planned for a triangular plot in Brooklyn.
+The development occupies a triangular plot in Brooklyn.
 One of the buildings on the site, a former Civil War infirmary, will be preserved and re-purposed as a cultural facility.
+Originally, the development was to consist of two towers.
+The first tower to be built would have been 38 stories high and contained two elementary schools.
+The second tower would have been 920 ft high with offices and apartments, including 200 affordable units, across 74 stories.
 The completion of the project was contingent on the rezoning of the site owned by Alloy and the New York City Department of Education so that two towers can be built and floor-area ratio can be tripled.
-Without the rezoning, Alloy would still be able to build a single tower taller than the Williamsburgh Savings Bank Tower, which is over 500 ft tall.
+Without the rezoning, Alloy would still be able to build a single tower taller than the Williamsburgh Savings Bank Tower across Flatbush Avenue, which is over 500 ft tall.

 Local community members feared that 80 Flatbush as originally planned would cast large shadows around Boerum Hill and Prospect Heights, since one of the towers was originally supposed to be as tall as the Chrysler Building, which is 1046 ft tall.
 Housing advocates meanwhile urged approval of the project as necessary to alleviate the city's housing shortage.
 In August 2018, New York City Council member Stephen Levin announced that he would seek a height reduction.
 Following a height reduction for both towers, the project was approved by a New York City Council subcommittee in September 2018, and was subsequently approved by the full council.
 The height of Phase One was cut from 986 to 840 ft while Phase Two was cut from 560 to 510 ft.